 Schools for Aspiring Millwrights: How to Choose

 Millwrights build, repair and install heavy machinery.
-Programs prepare students to work with a variety of materials, from wood to steel, and graduates enter the workforce with the technical knowledge necessary for work in factories and repair shops, in mines, on construction sites or as independent contractors.
+Programs prepare students to work with a variety of materials, from wood to steel, and graduates have the technical knowledge necessary for work in factories and repair shops, in mines, on construction sites or as independent contractors.
 Prospective students can choose a certificate or associate's degree program, depending on future education and career goals.

 How to Choose a Millwright School

 Millwright certificate and AAS programs are offered by many state and community colleges throughout the country.
 Students have a number of factors to consider when choosing a millwright program.